-The Shareholders of Al Ahsa Development Company (A Saudi Joint Stock Company) Al-Ahsa, Kingdom of Saudi Arabia
+The Shareholders AYYAN Invesment Company (Formerly: Al Ahsa Development Company) (A Saudi Joint Stock Company) Al Khobar, Kindom of Saudi Arabia

-Other Information included in the group's 2019 annual report
+Other Information included in the group's 2020 annual report

 Management are responsible for the other information.
 The other information comprises the information included in the Company's annual report, other than the consolidated financial statements and our auditor's report thereon.
 The annual report is expected to be made available to us after the date of this auditor's report.